jignyasamishra/ClusterLens/README.md

 1. **Prerequisites**: Ensure you have Go installed on your machine

-2. **Clone the Repository**: Use the command `git clone https://github.com/jignyasamishra/clusterscan.git` to clone the repository.
+2. **Clone the Repository**: Use the command `git clone https://github.com/jignyasamishra/clusterlens.git` to clone the repository.

 3. **Navigate to the Directory**: Use the command `cd clusterscan` to navigate into the project directory.

-4. **Build the Project**: Use the command `go build -o clusterscan .` to build the project.
-This command builds the project and outputs the binary file as `clusterscan`.
+4. **Build the Project**: Use the command `go build -o clusterlens .` to build the project.
+This command builds the project and outputs the binary file as `clusterlens`.